magnetar-iiith/PRIL/README.md

+# Privacy-Aware Inverse RL (PRIL) Analysis Framework
+Code, environments, and scripts for the paper: "How Private Is Your RL Policy?
+An Inverse RL Based Analysis Framework" - AAAI 2022
+Link to paper: _____

-# Setup and installation instructions
+## Setup and installation instructions
 All experiments performed are performed within a conda environment with python=3.8 We use the following external libraries:
 - numpy